MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 Server-side synchronization uses filter criteria that’s set in a user's synchronization filters to determine which app rows are synchronized with Exchange for each user.
 Sync filters are first initialized when server-side synchronization is first configured by a user for rows such as appointments, contacts, and tasks.
 For more information, see [Create or modify online synchronization filters](choose-records-synchronize-dynamics-365-outlook-exchange.md#create-or-modify-online-synchronization-filters).

-When a user mailbox is set up to use server-side synchronization for appointments, contacts, and tasks, their personal option filters list will have default logic for each table applied immediately.
-When the next sync cycle happens server-side sync will use this logic to synchronize existing rows that meet the fetchXML logic provided in each filter.
+When a user mailbox is set up to use server-side synchronization for appointments, contacts, and tasks, their personal option filter list will have the defaultt logic for each table applied immediately.
+When the next sync cycle occurs server-side sync uses this logic to synchronize existing rows that meet the *fetchXML* logic provided in each filter.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing sync setting for Outlook or Exchange](media/default-sync-filter-1.png "Sync setting for Outlook or Exchange")